Kaawasaaki/memory_allocation_errors/README.md

-Different C program codes to demonstrate vulnerablities while coding
+Different C program codes to demonstrate vulnerablities which arise when allocating a block of memory while coding